Adaptive-Blend/drmnd-specs/README.md

 This book specifies the DRMND protocol, a first-principles framework for gamified, real-time, user-centric, data-driven skincare.

+Turn the DRMND protocol into a GDB (Game Development Bible) from 1st principles intentionally optimized clear and each part functional and as a whole unit from 1st principles

 <!-- # **DRMND Protocol**: Skincare Systemized from 1st Principles   -->

 <!-- **Mission**: Simplify skincare by combining core priorities and profiles with essential care functionalities.   -->